 All 22 twin rooms at the Zum Sperrgebiet Seaview are the same – complete with a bright, pastel colour scheme of blue and green.
-These bedrooms are comfortable and tidy; each has twin beds pushed together, which share a wooden headboard.
+These bedrooms are comfortable and tidy but simple; each has twin beds pushed together, which share a wooden headboard.
 Attached to this are small bedside tables with a reading lamp suspended above them.
 There are two comfortable arm chairs made of whicker and bamboo with a small glass top table, wardrobe and a vanity table and stool.
-There is a small color television, tea/coffee making facilities and a direct dial telephone line in each of the rooms.
-A nice touch is that each room also has a small balcony overlooking the town and the harbour below.
+There is a small colour television, tea/coffee making facilities and a direct dial telephone line in each of the rooms.
 Some interleading rooms are used for families.

 Each room has an en-suite bathroom containing a flush toilet, a shower, and a wash basin with some essential toiletries.
 There's a hairdryer also provided in the bathroom.
 None of the rooms has a bath, but each of the hotel's two floors has two rooms, with a bath in each.

 The Zum Sperrgebiet Seaview Hotel doesn't have air-conditioning – but then this isn't often needed in Luderitz!
 It does have plug-in electric fan heaters and additional blankets, which are provided in winter on request.